A Regional Fuel Tax for Auckland set at 10 cents per litre (plus GST) was introduced on 1 July 2018.

 Project 3: Improving airport access

-Auckland Airport and the surrounding area play an important part in the economy of Auckland and New Zealand, and activities are projected to grow substantially both for passengers numbers and for employment in the surrounding area.
+Auckland Airport and the surrounding area play an important part in the economy of Auckland and New Zealand, and activities are projected to grow substantially both for passenger numbers and for employment in the surrounding area.
 Initiatives to improve airport access funded by the RFT include:

 - Airport access public transport improvements – a range of medium term capital improvements to support the provision of enhanced bus services from New Lynn, Mt Roskill, Onehunga and Botany to the airport precinct.